mysociety/fixmystreet/glossary.md

     FixMyStreet uses <strong>areas</strong> to determine which <a href="#body" class="glossary">bodies</a> are responsible for handling problems at a specific location.
-When a user clicks on the <a href="#map" class="glossary">map</a>, FixMyStreet finds all the bodies are responsible for that area.
+When a user clicks on the <a href="#map" class="glossary">map</a>, FixMyStreet finds all the bodies that are responsible for that area.
 Technically, an area comprises one or more polygons on a map &mdash; either those areas already exist (from <a href="#osm" class="glossary">OpenStreetMap</a>, for example) or you can provide your